 MicrojobEngine includes a massive amount of functionality, so I can’t cover it all here, but a few of the coolest features include:

 - Two-sided order tracking

 Freelancers can signup and list themselves as available for work, and businesses can signup to hire them.
-There’s some powerful functionality included which allows for full project bidding allowing service providers to compete for work that gets listed on the site.
+There’s some powerful functionality included, allowing for full project bidding so that service providers can compete for work listed on the site.

 This theme really excels when it comes to design quality.
 It looks modern and has a style that isn’t overly trendy, so it’s sure to last well into the future.
 The design is consistent and maintains its attractiveness and usability across all the different page templates included in a two-sided marketplace.

 Micro Jobs is a premium theme with a simple and clean design for a gig site.
 It’s got a sensible layout for featuring gigs that everyone member of the marketplace will appreciate.